 Just like the retirement benefit, the spousal benefit amount will be reduced if you apply for the spousal benefit before FRA.
 Like applying for your own benefit, you must be at least age 62 to get the spousal benefit.

 Here's where the rules draw the line on age.
 If you were born on or after January 2, 1954, you can't “restrict” your application and only file for a spousal benefit.
 If born after that date, when you claim Social Security, you're are deemed to be filing for all benefits for which you are eligible, including spousal and survivor benefits.

-That simply means if you are eligible and apply for a spousal benefit before reaching FRA, all benefits are permanently reduced (spousal, retirement, and survivor).
+That means if you are eligible and apply for a spousal benefit before reaching FRA, all benefits are permanently reduced (spousal, retirement, and survivor).

 Best practice – if you're married, be sure to consider the spousal benefit when applying for your own.
 The rules have changed.
 It's still worth a look.